What is coordinated watershed planning?

 TSSWCB Sponsored WPPs

 TSSWCB provides technical and financial assistance to local stakeholder groups to develop and implement WPPs to address significant agricultural or silvicultural nonpoint source pollution issues.
-WPP development projects sponsored by TSSWCB are all funded through CWA §319(h) Nonpoint Source Grants to various entities.
-These watersheds are shown in red on the above map and include:
+WPP development projects sponsored by TSSWCB can be funded through CWA §319(h) Nonpoint Source Grants to various entities.

 - Attoyac Bayou - Texas Water Resources Institute

 - Buck Creek - Texas Water Resources Institute